hawtim/local-eslint-rule-demo/INTRO.md

 Recently we do some refactoring about our system, and we found that we need to control the store dispatch direction, which is right from the sub-application to the main application.

 And therefore, dispatching an action from the main application to the sub-application is not allowed because this will couple the applications.

-After we discussed this problem, we found that one way to do this is to implement lexical analysis to check the dispatch/commit direction and give a warning to our system's developers.
+After we discussed this problem, we found that one way to do this is to implement lexical analysis to check the dispatch/commit direction and give an error to our system's developers.

-As you may notice, we need to implement lexical analysis and we found ESLint is a great tool to do this.
-So today's topic is how to create a custom ESLint rule.
+We found that ESLint is a great tool to achieve this.
+So our topic today is about how to create a custom ESLint rule.

 I'll walk you through writing a rule step by step so that you can create your own rules.

 ## Get Started